 Are These Common Rehab Beliefs Holding You Back?
 Debunking Misconceptions About Pain and Recovery

 As a rehab specialist, I’ve spent years learning, unlearning, and relearning approaches to pain, injury, and recovery.
-The world of rehabilitation is ever-changing, and with new research, we’ve had to rethink many long-standing beliefs.
+The world of rehabilitation is ever-changing, and with new research, we’ve had to rethink many long-standing rehabilitation myths.
 Some ideas that were once considered gospel in the field are now outdated and no longer supported by the latest evidence.

 Misconception 1: Does Low Back Pain Come from an Anterior Pelvic Tilt?